 - Total protein (by refractometer): Variable.
 May be inaccurate due to lipemia interference with measurement.

 - Cytologic features: High proportion of small lymphocytes is characteristic, along with other cavity fluid cells (non-degenerate neutrophils, macrophages).
 Both macrophages and neutrophils may have clear discrete-margined cytoplasmic vacuoles, indicating lipid ingestion.
 May see low numbers of large lymphocytes and plasma cells or reactive lymphocytes.
 Chyle is irritating so concurrent neutrophilic or mixed neutrophilic histiocytic inflammation is possible and may even dominate, resulting in nucleated cell counts >5,000/uL.
+We have also seen a grossly chylous abdominal effusion in horses with pancreatitis (uncommon).

-- Confirmation: To confirm a diagnosis of chylous effusion, triglycerides could be measured in the fluid and serum and will be higher in the fluid (usually greater than 2x that of serum).
+- Confirmation: To confirm a chylous effusion, triglycerides could be measured in the fluid and serum and will be higher in the fluid (usually greater than 2x that of serum).
 Chylous effusion can also be confirmed if there is a cholesterol:triglyceride ratio in the fluid of <1.
 In reality, the vast majority of chylous effusions have triglyceride concentrations > 100 mg/dL so it may not be necessary to measure triglyceride concentrations in serum as well.
 At Cornell University, we rarely receive requests to run cholesterol on fluid, because pseudochylous effusions (due to increased cholesterol) are quite rare in animals.
 Note, the triglyceride concentration (or ratio with serum) may not be helpful for confirming the diagnosis in animals that have not been eating (fluid from anorectic animals may also not be grossly chylous).

 Causes of a chylous ascites are uncommon and include: